vamsiikrishna/cimarkdown/README.markdown

 Installation
 ------------

-1.0 Copy the cimarkdown.php to your libraries directory
+1. Copy the cimarkdown.php to your libraries directory

-2.0 load the cimarkdown library in your controller
+2. Load the cimarkdown library in your controller

 Usage
 -----
-1.0 example :
+1. example :
 	$this->load->library('cimarkdown');
 	$this->cimarkdown->markit($markdowndemo);

-2.0where $markdowndemo is a variable which contains the markdown text entered by the user
+2. where $markdowndemo is a variable which contains the markdown text entered by the user